vaadin/framework/WebContent/ITMILL/readme.txt

   ant -f build-widgetsets.xml

-See build-widgetsets.xml, com.itmill.toolkit.demo.colorpicker package, and the
+See build-widgetsets.xml, com.vaadin.demo.colorpicker package, and the
 Reference Manual for more information regarding widget sets.

 ---------------------------